 What is Project-based Learning?

 Project-based learning engages you in applied-learning assignments that integrate with workplace responsibilities.
 You learn by doing—the most effective way to learn

 Rather than lectures and rote learning, you are given real-world applied projects that provide you with the skills and expertise you need to be successful.
 The learning and resources you need to complete these projects are available 24/7 through our comprehensive online knowledge database.
-This hands-on learning is supported by mentoring from Westminster’s faculty who ensure that you understand the principles of each project and master the pre-determined learning goals.
+This hands-on learning is supported by Westminster’s experienced and dedicated faculty who ensure that you understand the principles of each project and master the pre-determined learning goals.
 You aren’t just a number to faculty.
 Your goals matter, and faculty will work with you every step of the way to ensure you succeed.